boahene/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2. Prints all the groups the current user is part of. #!/bin/bash groups
 3. Script that changes the owner of the file hello to the user betty. #!/bin/bash chow   n betty hello
 4. Create an empty file called hello. #!/bin/bash touch hello
+5. Script that adds execute permission to the owner of the file hello #!/bin/bash chmo   d u+x hello